Misetani/Snake/README.md

 First attemp to implement Snake game in C++ (Based on Tetris2 project)

 ### TODO
-- Handle Pause logic -- DONE
-- Rework game logic -- Time logic DONE
+- Growth mechanic (randomly spawning apples on the field)
+- Colors for different types of objects
-- Add second panel with score, level, contols, etc.
+- Right side panel with contorls and other stuff (?)
-- Add levels to the game
-- Add mechanics to let snake grow